ambab-infotech/slidingcart/README.md

 # Configurations

-Go to Admin -> Stores -> Configuration -> Ambab -> SlidingCart to configure SlidingCart
+Go to Admin -> Stores -> Configuration -> Ambab -> Sliding Cart.

 Option to enable/disable totals, apply & remove coupon, payment summary, custom payment title and custom cart title.

+# Contribute

+Feel free to fork and contribute to this module by creating a PR to master branch (https://github.com/ambab-infotech/slidingcart).

 # Support

+For issues please raise here https://github.com/ambab-infotech/slidingcart/issues

-Please feel free to reach out at tech.support@ambab.com
+In case of additional support feel free to reach out at tech.support@ambab.com